 - Invest in decent tupperware so you can take lunches into uni – and never buy lunch on campus

-- Don't obsess about best before dates - just use your eyes, your nose and your common sense
+- Don't obsess over best before dates – just use your eyes, your nose and your common sense

 - Chip in for basics and bulk buys with your housemates

 - Host 'bring a plate' parties and live off the leftovers for the rest of the week